 Here, 'b' is the object of Button class. 'f' represents the frame for which the button is created as a child.
 It means the button is shown in the frame.
 The 'text' option represents the text to be displayed on the button. 'width' represents the width of the button in characters.
 If an image is displayed on the button instead of text, then 'width' represents the width in pixels. 'height' represents the height of the button in textual lines.
-If an image is displayed on insplayed on the button, then 'height' represents the height of the button in textual lines.
-If an image is displayed on pixels.
+If an image is displayed on the button, then 'height' represents the height of the button in pixels.